WangYuanMike/Accouting/Accounting.md

 Reissue treasury stock     -| --> Financial Activities --> |-  Purchase of treasury stock
 Borrow money               -|                              |-  Payment of principal on debt
 ```
-Under IFRS, interest and dividends received and paid (the activities marked with * in table above) may be classified as opearting, investing, or financing, as long as the booking habit of the company is consistent for years
+Under IFRS, interest and dividends received and paid (the activities marked with * in table above) may be classified as opearting, investing, or financing, as long as the booking habit of the company is consistent for years.
 ### Indirect Method for Cash Flow from Operations
 ```
 - Start from Net Income